It's Christmas Time Again

 "It's Christmas Time Again" is a Christmas song by the American vocal group Backstreet Boys.
 The song was written by Backstreet Boys members Nick Carter and Howie Dorough along with Mika Guillory and Morgan Taylor Reid in early October 2012.
 It is the first song by the Backstreet Boys to feature Kevin Richardson's vocals in six years.
 Richardson left the group in 2006 and rejoined in 2012.
-It is also the first song released under the group's own label K-BAHN.
+It is also the first song released under the group's own label, K-BAHN.
 It's also their second seasonal song following their original Christmas song "Christmas Time," which was released 16 years after it.

-A sneak preview of "It's Christmas Time Again" was posted on the group's official website on November 1, 2012, and AOL Music premiered the full song on November 5, 2012.
+A sneak preview of "It's Christmas Time Again" was posted on the group's official website on November 1, 2012, and AOL Music premiered the whole song on November 5, 2012.
 "It's Christmas Time Again" was released digitally on November 6, 2012.
-The Backstreet Boys performed the song publicly for the very first time on November 4, 2012 at the taping of Disney Parks Christmas Day Parade at Disneyland.
+The Backstreet Boys performed the song publicly for the first time on November 4, 2012, at the taping of Disney Parks Christmas Day Parade at Disneyland.
 On November 14, 2012, the group debuted the song on national TV on The Talk, and on December 19, 2012, they performed the song on Late Night with Jimmy Fallon.

-In December 2013, the Backstreet Boys performed this song in the annual "Christmas in Washington" TV special which was also attended by the President of the United States Barack Obama and his family.
+In December 2013, the Backstreet Boys performed this song in the annual "Christmas in Washington" TV special, which was also attended by the President of the United States Barack Obama and his family.

-It now appears on the group's first holiday album, A Very Backstreet Christmas, after ten years.
+After ten years, it appears on the group's first-holiday album, A Very Backstreet Christmas.

 Background

 The Backstreet Boys had been working on their eighth studio album since mid-2012.
 They originally aimed to have something out before the end of the year, but later pushed back the release date for the single to early 2013.
 When they got the opportunity to perform at Disney Parks Christmas Day Parade, Disney gave them the option to sing their previous original Christmas song "Christmas Time" or a classic, but they figured they would write a new Christmas song instead which would also serve as a gift to their fans while they're waiting for the new album.
 Dorough and Carter wrote the song in early October 2012 with Morgan Taylor Reid and Mika Guillory in about two hours.
-Within a week, they had the song not only demoed and written but also recorded by the rest of the Backstreet Boys members.
+Within a week, they had the song demoed, written, and recorded by the rest of the Backstreet Boys members.
 They then presented it to Disney, who quickly approved it.